idibidiart/web-components-with-ai/README.md

 Having said that, the Sentiment Neuron seems to be oblivious to sarcasm.
 This may mean that the supervised data set was lacking sufficient examples of sarcastic reviews, or it could mean that sarcasm is an elusive quality, one that escapes generalization and is very specific to external cultural context.
 Nevertheless, I believe that this is interesting work that is worth bringing the attention of a wider audience.

-## Development

-The component can be developed as any other Angular component: run `ng serve` and navigate to `http://localhost:4200/`.

 ## Build

 ### UI